Iowa City is Iowa’s fifth largest city, is home to the University of Iowa and has been listed as one of America’s “Best Places to Live.”

-Iowa City, the home of the University of Iowa Hawkeyes, is a community of around 70,000 people that love their city, their community and the Hawks.
-Iowa City is the fifth largest city in Iowa and offers a lot for young adults, married couples, families with young children and the senior population.
+Iowa City is a community of around 70,000 people that love their city, their community and the Hawkeyes, and is the fifth largest city in Iowa.
+The city offers a lot professional and recreational activities for young adults, married couples, families with young children and the senior population.

-Iowa City has been voted “Best Place to Live” and has been recognized by many national publications.
-Iowa City has been recognized on more than 40 different lists.
+Iowa City has been voted “Best Place to Live” and has been recognized by many national publications and has been recognized on more than 40 different lists.
 Several of the top highlights include:

 - #10 “10 Best Cities for Singles,” – Kiplinger, April 2012